Healthcare branding case study: Help Remedies

 You might now be wondering about sales of Help.
 Truth is, they’ll never be able to compete with the likes of a Johnson & Johnson.
 But that’s not their strategy.
-They’re targeting a younger consumer who is attracted to stripped down, more human, more hip and a touch of humor.
+They’re targeting a younger consumer who is attracted to stripped-down, more human, hipper and a touch of humor.
 For this audience, their branding is right on the mark.

 Brilliant branding not only powers your business today, but provides the momentum to take today’s success forward into the future.
 It starts by differentiating your brand by critically and imaginatively finding the sweet spot of: